Nabies/Employee-management/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+- This application is about Employee Management is full of web application using Angular with Json DB and there is
+    1. Admin
+    2.User
+- Admin can ADD, DELETE, UPDATE etc.
+- New user can Register, and the existing user can login and enter to home page to perform an action to it.